Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 This is the first question to answer before spending money.
 The right answer depends on the material type, the extent of the problem and the age of the fabric.

-| Situation | Likely route | Why |
+| Situation | Likely Route | Why |

 |---|---|---|